 Best Add-On Value

-The Kindred underwear (check price on Amazon)is explicitly made for postpartum women whether they’ve had a cesarean section or vaginal birth.
+The Kindred underwear (check price on eBay)is explicitly made for postpartum women whether they’ve had a cesarean section or vaginal birth.
 These panties are made to hold in your abdomen.
 If you’ve had a C-section, it will keep your abdominal dressings in place.
 It’s also an excellent cover for your postpartum pads- much better than mesh panties.

 The panties keep everything in place.
 Kindred makes the panty with nylon (95 percent) and Spandex (5 percent), so it will hold your tummy in without being too tight.
 Snug and secure are the watchwords.
 You can use these for even a year after delivery.
 It promises no muffin-top, no bulky bands, and no Velcro.
 It comes in three colors to match your mood, and three sizes, small through XXX-large.

-These Ultra Extra pads (check price on Amazon) are undoubtedly suitable for heavy menstrual bleeding and can also handle postpartum discharge.
+These Ultra Extra pads (check price on Walmart) are undoubtedly suitable for heavy menstrual bleeding and can also handle postpartum discharge.
 They have 9 percent organic cotton and 84 percent plant-based material.
 Users report that these are the longest pads they’ve ever used, so this will certainly be on many shoppers’ minds.

 You need to change these more often because they don’t have much gel inside to absorb large quantities of fluid.
 That is true of any organic product.
 Another user reported that this pad is excellent for postpartum use.
 Price became an issue with some users.